Writers Write is your one-stop writing resource. In this post, we tell you how to make the most of your scenes in short stories.

 She says a scene should:

 - Start and end in the same place.

 - Start and end in a different place emotionally

-- Your character can’t go back, it is a point of no return.
+- End where your character can’t go back.
+It is a point of no return.
 They must choose a new path.

 Try this exercise to see if you can identify how writers structure their stories.